CirroBuild/FrostiDocs/docs/reference/sql/create-table.md

 The following sections describe the keywords and definitions illustrated in this diagram.

+### IF NOT EXISTS

+An optional `IF NOT EXISTS` clause may be added directly after the `CREATE TABLE` keywords to indicate that a new table should be created if one with the desired table name does not already exist.

 ### tableName

 `tableName` - name is used to reference the table in SQL statements.
 Internally